HubbellR/Azure_Data_Factory_Real_Time_Employee_Department_Aggregation/README.md

 8. Now we are done!
 We have sucessfully created what could easily be a real time solution to compiling, joining and aggregating data as necessary within an Azure data factory process, which in practice is incredibly useful, and can be used for a large variety of needs through out a projects data process and data life cyle.
 It is just really useful to be able to do this as a quick solution when dealing with real time data.

+The json templates of the two pipelines built are attached.

 If you all have any questions, please let me know.
 Thank you!